kdmarrett/fp-diannao/README.md

 Batch size is set to 32.

 Since the max number of threads per block is 1024 After reviewing the device properties

+To parallelize the classifier for the first problem size, we parallelized using on global work-groups on Nn and on local workgroups on Ni, with each local workgroup responsible for accumulating 49 elements of Ni.
+While a larger parallelization factor was certainly possible, (we tried parallelizing such that each work-item only did one multiply) which led to performance of about 25 TFlops, without reduction, we didn't have time to implement anything beyond a lazy reduction, which netted us about 7 TFLops of performance.
+No batching was applied here, though it almost certainly would have resulted in better throughput, due to the fact that resources weren't fully utilized.

+A similar strategy was applied for the second problem size, and as the Ni dimension was a power of 2, the lazy reduction worked.
+However, due to a lack of batching, and resource utilization that was not close to full, the performance was only about 1 TFlop.